chakra-ui/chakra-ui-vue/packages/chakra-ui-core/src/CCheckbox/accessibility.md

 The `CCheckbox` component composes `CControlBox`, a component we created to make it easy to style an element based on sibling inputs.

-Noticed a bug or inconsitency with this component?
+Noticed a bug or inconsistency with this component?
 [Open an issue](https://github.com/chakra-ui/chakra-ui-vue/issues/new/choose)